It is important to stay updated on any changes to the registration procedure and be aware of the special deadlines you must meet.

 2. Language Test

-You need to pass the language test "Prøve i dansk 3" (Danish 3 Exam).
-The language test is held twice a year in May/June and November/December, and you can take the exam at various language centers in Denmark.
-You can take the language test before submitting your application and documentation of formal qualifications.
-However, you must have passed the exam within the past 12 months before applying for registration, unless you can prove continuous residency in Denmark since passing the language test.
-For more information, see
+Before you can register for the dental tests and the course on Danish Health Legislation, you must pass the Danish 3 Exam (Prøve i dansk 3).
+The language test is conducted twice a year, in May/June and November/December, and you can take the exam at various language centers in Denmark.
+You can take the language test before submitting your application and qualification documentation.
+However, the exam must have been passed within the 12 months preceding your registration application, unless you can provide evidence of continuous stay in Denmark after passing the language test.
+For further information, please refer to the "Language Test" section.